Hello and welcome to Year 4’s webpage :)

-- Term 2b: Invasion This project teaches children about life in Britain after the Roman withdrawal.
+- Term 2b and 3a: Invasion This project teaches children about life in Britain after the Roman withdrawal.
 Children will learn about Anglo-Saxon and Viking invasions up to the Norman conquest.

 - Term 3b: Misty mountain, winding river This project teaches children about the characteristics and features of rivers and mountain ranges around the world, including a detailed exploration of the ecosystems and processes that shape them and the land around them.